 Harari is the lead investigator on the research study with Wright that is working to characterize exposure to crumb rubber used in artificial turf fields.
 This project involves community input to help identify research questions that are of particular interest.

-- Check out the latest NTP Synthetic Turf/Recycled Tire Crumb Rubber Research studies
+- Check out the latest National Toxicology Program research on Synthetic Turf/Recycled Tire Crumb Rubber

 - Read more about Federal Research on recycled tire crumb rubber used on athletic playing fields

 - See the Factsheet on artificial turf and children’s health developed by Mount Sinai